 A way to describe the Job to Be Done when a person is brushing their teeth that could lead to more innovative product design is:

 “Keep my teeth healthy.”

-Again, this is not to say that the last profitable toothbrush company has been created.
-That is not what Jobs Theory is trying to say.
+Now, this is not to say that the last profitable toothbrush company has been created.

-If you can find a way to help people keep their teeth healthy that is more effective, less expensive, and takes less time than brushing their teeth … well, it’s safe to say you’re on to something with a much larger upside than a slightly better toothbrush.
+If you can find a way to help people keep their teeth healthy that’s more effective, less expensive, and takes less time than brushing their teeth … well, it’s safe to say you’re on to something with a larger upside than a better toothbrush.

 |Get my floor as clean as possible when I vacuum.||Maintain a clean living space.|

 |Edit my photos and provide a variety of professional filters I can easily use.||Share beautiful pictures.|

 |Help me maximize my deductions and get as much back from my taxes as possible.||File my taxes with confidence.|